rithikar1510/CBE-3300B/README.md

 There are no reactions in this device.
 There are no corrosive materials either.

 ### Calculations

+There are no calculations necessary.
+We will be using a PID algorithm and the humidity sensor automatically calculates the RH.

 ### Prototyping Approach
 The proposed prototype is a benchtop humidity-controlled chamber that regulates relative humidity by mixing two independently generated air streams: a dry air stream and a humidified air stream.
 Each stream is driven by a dedicated air pump, allowing independent control of airflow rates and precise adjustment of humidity entering the chamber.